dschlenk/opennms-cookbook/README.md

 * `opennms_threshold`: Create a new threshold in the specified group in thresholds.xml.
 * `opennms_expression`: Create a new expression threshold in the specified group in thresholds.xml.

+#### Web UI

+There are a couple LWRPs for managing the Web UI.
+All of these support updating.

+* `opennms_avail_category`: Define categories for use in the Availability box on the main page (and the Summary dashlet in Ops Board).
+* `opennms_avail_view`: Define the list of categories in each view sections displayed in the Availability box on the main page (and the Summary dashlet in Ops Board).
+* `opennms_wallboard`: Create a wallboard.
+* `opennms_dashlet`: Add a dashlet to a wallboard.

 ### Template Overview

+Most configuration files are templated and can be overridden with environment, role, or node attributes.
+See the default attributes file for a list of configuration items that can be changed in this manner, or keep reading for a brief overview of each template available.
+Default attribute values set to `nil` mean that the file's default value is commented out in the original file and will remain so unless set to a non-nil value.

 #### Access Point Monitor (etc/access-point-monitor-configuration.xml)